evmos/evmos/VALIDATORS_DEBUGGING.md

 ### Sending a transaction for validator but having a problem?

+Send us:

+1) what your problem is (which command you're running and what it the error/problem)

+AND

-Send us the output of these commands for debugging:
+2) the output of these commands for debugging:

 _(if your output message gets deleted from Discord due to bots being stupid - happens sometimes - send as a screenshot instead, or with https://paste.ofcode.org/)_